Import external data from a complex web site into Excel

 - Specify where you want to put data, auto refresh and formatting properties.

 - If you need to refresh the Excel data later on, rerun DataTool scraper and save its output to the same location.
 Excel can automatically detect changes and update its external data range.
+The Data Tool can be scheduled for automatic data collection to keep the local file up-to-date.

 You can find more details on working with external data sources in the Get external data from a Web page article on the Microsoft Office web site.